-(i) Base its emissions on the applicable fuel quantities as established in WAC 173-441-130(1) and reported to DOL.
-A supplier must apply the mass in metric tons per year of CO2 that would result from the complete combustion or oxidation of these fuels towards the reporting threshold.
+(i) Calculate the total annual emissions of each GHG in metric tons from all applicable source categories that are listed and defined in WAC 173-441-122.
+The GHG emissions must be calculated using the calculation methodologies specified in WAC 173-441-122 and available company records.
+Supplied CO2 is considered emissions.

+(ii) Include emissions of all GHGs that are listed in Table A-1 of WAC 173-441-040, including all GHG emissions from the combustion of biomass, calculated as provided in the calculation methods referenced in WAC 173-441-122.

+(iii) Sum the emissions estimates for each GHG and calculate metric tons of CO2e using Equation A-1 of this section.

+(3) Electric power entity reporting.
+Reporting is mandatory for an owner or operator of any electric power entity with total GHG emissions that exceed the reporting threshold defined in (a) of this subsection, except for a federal marketing administration that may report voluntarily.
+GHG emissions from all applicable source categories listed in WAC 173-441-124 from the electric power entity must be included when determining whether emissions from the electric power entity meet the reporting threshold.

+(a) Electric power entity reporting threshold.
+Any electric power entity that imports or delivers ten thousand metric tons CO2e or more per calendar year in total GHG emissions from all applicable source categories listed in WAC 173-441-124 exceeds the reporting threshold.

+(b) Calculating electric power entity emissions for comparison to the threshold.
+To calculate GHG emissions for comparison to the reporting threshold, the owner or operator must:

-(ii) Calculate the total annual carbon dioxide emissions in metric tons from all applicable fuel quantities and fuel types as established in WAC 173-441-130(1) and reported to DOL.
-The CO2 emissions must be calculated using the calculation methodologies specified in WAC 173-441-130 and data reported to DOL.
+(i) Calculate the total annual emissions of each GHG in metric tons from all applicable source categories that are listed and defined in WAC 173-441-124.
+The GHG emissions must be calculated using the calculation methodologies specified in WAC 173-441-124 and available company records.

-(iii) Only include emissions of carbon dioxide associated with the complete combustion or oxidation of the applicable fuels.
-Include all CO2 emissions from the combustion of biomass fuels.
+(ii) Include emissions of all GHGs that are listed in Table A-1 of WAC 173-441-040, including all GHG emissions from the combustion of biomass, calculated as provided in the calculation methods referenced in WAC 173-441-124.

+(iii) Sum the emissions estimates for each GHG and calculate metric tons of CO2e using Equation A-1 of this section.

-(3) Applicability over time.
-A person that does not meet the applicability requirements of either subsection (1) or (2) of this section is not subject to this rule.
-Such a person would become subject to the rule and the reporting requirements of this chapter if they exceed the applicability requirements of subsection (1) or (2) of this section at a later time.
-Thus, persons should reevaluate the applicability to this chapter (including the revising of any relevant emissions calculations or other calculations) whenever there is any change that could cause a facility or supplier to meet the applicability requirements of subsection (1) or (2) of this section.
+(4) Applicability over time.
+A person that does not meet the applicability requirements of subsections (1), (2), or (3) of this section is not subject to this rule.
+Such a person would become subject to the rule and the reporting requirements of this chapter if they exceed the applicability requirements of subsections (1),(2), or (3) of this section at a later time.
+Thus, persons should reevaluate the applicability to this chapter (including the revising of any relevant emissions calculations or other calculations) whenever there is any change that could cause a reporter to meet the applicability requirements of subsections (1), (2), or (3) of this section.
 Such changes include, but are not limited to, process modifications, increases in operating hours, increases in production, changes in fuel or raw material use, addition of equipment, facility expansion, and changes to this chapter.

-(4) Voluntary reporting.
-A person may choose to voluntarily report to ecology GHG emissions that are not required to be reported under subsection (1) or (2) of this section.
-Persons voluntarily reporting GHG emissions must use the methods established in WAC 173-441-120(3) and 173-441-130 to calculate any voluntarily reported GHG emissions.
+(5) Voluntary reporting.
+A person may choose to voluntarily report to ecology GHG emissions that are not required to be reported under subsections (1), (2), or (3) of this section.
+Persons voluntarily reporting GHG emissions must use the methods established in WAC 173-441-120(3), WAC 173-441-122(1)(c), and 173-441-124(1)(c) to calculate any voluntarily reported GHG emissions.